WorkNest

 3. Employer notice period clause

-Many employers are under the mistaken impression that the length of notice they must give to an employee under their contract must mirror the length of notice that the employee is expected to give them if they wish to resign.
-For example, if you require the employee to give a month’s notice, you may believe the employee is entitled to a month’s notice if they are dismissed.
+Many UK employers are under the mistaken impression the length of notice they must give to an employee under their contract must mirror the length of notice the employee is expected to give them if they wish to resign.
+For example, if you require the employee to give a month’s notice, you may believe the employee is entitled to a month’s notice if they're dismissed.

-This is not the case, and it could result in you keeping somebody employed for longer than is necessary or paying out more than you have to if you wish to evoke a PILON clause.
+This isn't the case and it could result in you keeping somebody employed for longer than is necessary or paying out more than you have to if you wish to evoke a PILON clause.

-There are legal rules regarding the minimum amount of notice that an employer can give to an employee to terminate their contract.
+There are legal rules regarding the minimum amount of notice you can give to an employee to terminate their contract.
 The legal minimum notice is:

 • Less than one month’s service – no notice

-• After that, one week’s notice for each complete year of service up to a maximum of 12 weeks’ notice.
+• After that, one week's notice for each year of service up to a maximum of 12 weeks' notice

 For instance, if an employee has worked for six years and six months, they are entitled to at least six weeks’ notice.
 You can choose to give them more, but you can’t give them less than this.

-It is usually in the employer’s best interests to state in the contract that if you need to terminate the employment, then the legal minimum notice periods will apply.
+It's usually in you best interests to state in the contract if you need to terminate the employment, then the legal minimum notice periods will apply.

 4. Deductions from salary clause